ryanruff/ryanruff_web/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Ryan Richard Ruff is a professor of epidemiology at the New York University College of Dentistry and associated professor at the NYU School of Global Public Health.
+He is also Director of the Biostatistics Core and Director of the MS Program in Clinical Research.
+His research interests include oral health and child development (particularly cognitive development and psychosocial functioning) and oral health and intermittent fasting.